-We’ve begun a new work among the Antakarana people on the remote, undeveloped island of Nosy Mitsio in northwestern Madagascar.
-As members of YWAM Madagascar, we’re partnering with AIM to lead a team to reach out to the people of Nosy Mitsio.
-We’re all living in the rural village communities of Nosy Mitsio, among the Antakarana people, sharing the abundant life of Jesus with them through indigenous church-planting and sustainable small-scale community development.
-Because of the uniqueness of this location and ministry, some of our budget costs are higher and some are much lower, and it’s all explained in more detail below.
+We’ve begun a new work among the Antakarana people, based in the central location of Ambilobe in northwestern Madagascar.
+We live in a simple home in a crowded neighborhood, together with Antakarana people and Malagasy from other tribes, sharing the abundant life of Jesus with them through indigenous church-planting and sustainable small-scale community development.
+Because of our desire to live with the people where they’re at, some of our budget costs are higher and some are much lower, and it’s all explained in more detail below.

 Here’s an average breakdown of our current monthly budget:

-We also have regular expenses to pay for our residency visas in Madagascar (6% or $100 a month).
-This is unfortunately a necessity for us as foreigners to live and do ministry in Madagascar.
+We also have regular expenses to pay for our residency visas in Madagascar (7% or $120 a month).
+This is unfortunately a necessity for us as foreigners to live and do ministry in Madagascar and the cost increases every year.
 As a developing country, Madagascar is constantly changing their procedures and fees for foreigners (like us) to live and work in Madagascar.
 This can make the process very frustrating and it means the actual costs fluctuate all the time.
 However, as we budget this much every month to go towards our visas in Madagascar, it’s usually enough to cover the direct and the associated costs for us to submit and process our paperwork and thus be approved by the Madagascar government.